Our Verdict

 Battery Life

-The XFD14Z completed nine full cycles, dying on the 10th.
+The XFD14Z completed nine full cycles of our battery draining assessment, dying on the 10th.
 However, it did manage to drive in all the screws and drill half of a hole on the 10th cycle.
 This cordless drill also easily managed these tasks in the higher gear for all but the 1-inch holes on the last full set.
 This is one of the best battery performances we have evaluated to date.

 On top of all that, we love how fast this battery recharges.
 In our tests, the factory charger fully topped off a completely depleted 2 amp-hour battery in approximately 25 minutes — significantly better than the hours it took some of the other chargers for a similarly-sized battery.